Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer: Overview of experiments and results

 We began by sampling from the circuits with ${k_{\textrm{AQC}} = 1,...,15}$ and $k_Q = 0,1,2$, as an initial guess; each circuit was run for 1 million shots.
 Observing that we had not yet reached the exact ground state energy, we then added $k_{\textrm{AQC}} = 16,...,20$ and $k_Q = 0,1,2$, as well as increasing the number of shots (focusing on higher values of $k_{\textrm{AQC}}$ and $k_Q$), in an attempt to improve the energy further.
 Ultimately, the circuits for $k_{\textrm{AQC}}=1,...,16$ with $k_Q = 0,1,2$ were adequate to reach the exact energy.
 Overall, these circuits concluded with 133 million shots taken over five days (with just 97 shots across the $k_{\textrm{AQC}}=1,...,16$ subset).
 The total QPU runtime was around 19 hours.
 A summary of allocated shots broken down by circuit is given in \Cref{app:experimental_details}.

-Before diagonalizing the Hamiltonian within the corresponding basis, we employed a preliminary filter to reduce the diagonalization dimension.
-This filter was motivated by the fact that any configurations in the pool that are not connected by the Hamiltonian to any others in the pool would be eigenstates of the projected Hamiltonian, so it is unnecessary to include them in the diagonalization.
-We therefore removed all such configurations, which accounted for the vast majority of the configurations in the pool, leaving behind only $\sim10.3$ million.
+We employed a preliminary filter on the configurations, in which we remove any configurations in the pool that are not connected by the Hamiltonian to any other elements of the pool.
+Such disconnected configurations would be eigenstates of the projected Hamiltonian, so it is unnecessary to include them in the diagonalization unless they individually have lower energy than the rest of the subspace: we assume that this is not the case.
+The majority of configurations fall into this category as it turns out, so this filtering reduces the diagonalization dimension by more than an order of magnitude, leaving a dimension $\sim10.3$ million.
 We may interpret this as due to the presence of noise in our measurement outcomes: many of the configurations we sampled were likely affected by at least some bitflip errors.
 The Hilbert space dimension of $2^{49}\approx5.6\times10^{14}$ is so much larger than the number of distinct configurations in our original pool that even with just a few random bitflips, configurations become unlikely to be connected by the Hamiltonian to others in the pool.
 This filtering therefore acts as a form of sample error-mitigation in addition to reducing the dimension of the diagonalization at no cost in accuracy.

 After filtering, we projected the Hamiltonian onto the remaining pool of $\sim10.3$ million configurations, then diagonalized the resulting matrix.
 This was performed on a Mac Studio with Apple M3 Ultra chip (32 cores), and required approximately 593 wall-time seconds for projection and diagonalization.
 See \Cref{app:diagonalization} for details.